sindresorhus/Defaults/readme.md

 The default value is then `nil`.

-Sometimes you cannot define a static default value as it may change during the lifetime of the app.
+You can also specify a dynamic default value.
+This can be useful when the default value may change during the lifetime of the app:
-`Defaults.Key` also support dynamic default value.

 ```swift
 extension Defaults.Keys {